 What are my priorities?

 What defines me is not my career, my possessions, wealth, or status.
-We begin life with simple values-simple requirements for us to be happy and fulfilled: love, family, friends, happiness and the ability to do what we enjoy.
+We begin life with simple values-simple requirements for us to be happy and fulfilled: love, health, family, friends, happiness and the ability to do what we enjoy.

 By adulthood these simple values have been repressed and replaced by those artificial ones, generally imposed on us as the important ones by society, media, and sometimes even our own teachers and families.
 This disconnect causes us to feel unhappy, unfulfilled, and feel as though we lacking meaning in our lives.